-With two little ones, the holiday season is full of excitement.
-Everything is exciting to them, whether it’s spotting the first lights in the neighborhood, getting a toy catalog in the mail, pulling decorations out of the attic, or celebrations with family and friends.
+My kids aren’t letting COVID-19 dull their holiday spirit.
+In fact, their excitement seems to be higher than ever!
+Whether it’s spotting the first lights in the neighborhood, getting a toy catalog in the mail, or pulling decorations out of the attic, they are ready for fun.

 The Importance of Family Traditions

 When you reminisce about the holidays, do you think of an experience or a gift you received?
-For me, and I think for most, fond memories of family traditions are what come to mind first.
+For me, and I think for most, fond memories of family traditions are what come to mind.

 How to Make the Holidays Less Food-Focused

-Then there are also the hours spent baking and decorating cookies; dinners, cocktails, and desserts aplenty; and candy bowls full of festive sweets.
+Then there are also the hours spent baking and decorating cookies; dinners, cocktails, and desserts aplenty; and candy bowls at every turn, full of festive sweets.

 Now that I have kids of my own, I’m working to incorporate some sugar-free traditions to make the holidays less food-focused.
 Here are some fun ideas I came up with: